 Allowing for it will enable you to lower your stress levels around a potential flare-up.

 And you may find that as a result it doesn’t happen as badly – or even at all.
 Try this out for yourself and see what happens.

-3) Travelling with IBS: The change of food
+3) IBS and travel: The change of food

 As we are all worried about digesting food, then the best way around this one is to take something you digest with you for the journey.
 This may not solve everything, but it will be one less thing to worry about.

 Once you are way from home you can only try to make good choices, and even so you may find that something sets you off.
 So have anything that does you good in these circumstances with you.
 Just knowing you can cope with this will ease your mind.